Twig6943/PVZGE/README.md

 # Warning: Please run the windows version with proton if you want GPU acceleration on linux

-Chromium gpu acceleration is still experimental on linux (especially when using the wayland backend).
-See [this comment](https://github.com/Gzh0821/pvzg_site/issues/85#issuecomment-3155631009)
+Chromium webgl functionality highly experimental on linux/mac (especially when using the wayland backend).
+See [this issue](https://github.com/Gzh0821/pvzg_site/issues/85)